inspire-1a03/pip-2021-harjotshoker/index.md

 nav_order: 1
 ---

-# Welcome to Harjot's Final Project Page! :hugs:
+# Welcome to Harjot's Final Project Page!
+:hugs:	:smile:

 This website has been created by Harjot Shoker as part of the **Patterns in the Pandemic** module of INSPIRE 1A03.